View source code

 If one range is infinite and the other finite, then the finite range must be a forward range, and the infinite range can be an input range.

-When there are more than two ranges
+When there are more than two ranges, the above conditions apply to each

-adjacent pair of ranges
+adjacent pair of ranges.

 Prototypes